-- Champion tourism, arts and culture to create a City Centre where people come day and night and year round. - Support the continued economic diversification, growth of the visitor economy and a thriving City Centre. - Develop high-quality creative placemaking projects as an integral part of the fabric, animation and community life of the City Centre. - Facilitate growth that delivers connected precincts, destinations and experiences in locations adjoining key activation areas. - Create gateways that celebrate arrival in the City Centre with direct links to surrounding destinations.
+- Champion tourism, arts and culture to create a City Centre where people come day and night and year round. - Initiate creative projects with City Centre stakeholders to bring imagination and creativity into the everyday experience of the City Centre. - Develop high-quality creative placemaking projects as an integral part of the fabric, animation and community life of the City Centre. - 4 Facilitate growth that delivers connected precincts, destinations and experiences in locations adjoining key activation areas. - 5 Create gateways that celebrate arrival in the City Centre with direct links to surrounding destinations.